tdsnyder3/2143-OOP-Snyder/Assignments/A01/readme.md

 ### Instructions

-- View each image if desired
+- View each image provided